sezihe/ps-dev-start-script/README.md

-# ps-dev-start-script
+# DESCRIPTION
-A PowerShell Script to startup all software and resources used for my Application Development
+A PowerShell Script to startup all software and resources used for my Application Development.